Let’s celebrate your child’s uniqueness…

 • receive appropriate interventions in the school environment

-Frequently asked questions about ADHD testing
+Frequently asked questions about autism testing

 FAQs